ARTS EDUCATION – WE’RE ABOUT MORE THAN JUST THE SHOW

 The theatre’s lobby also boasts a unique piece of art; an enormous copper structure that literally hangs from the rafters!
 Currently, the structure is adorned with brass and wood musical instruments, which were donated in anticipation of the Minnesota Orchestra’s recent residency in Detroit Lakes.
 The residency, which took place from September 21-26, 2015, was an amazing event for the region.

 The Orchestra’s phenomenal brass quintet and string quartet fanned out into our communities, during the week, performing at venue ranging from nursing homes and schools, to restaurants and the Becker County minimum security jail.
 Over five thousand people were touched by the orchestra’s outreach activities, including two sold out performances by the full orchestra on the Holmes stage.
-(Maybe move this info up to the outreach section?
-Then make this more about the mobile such as:

 The theatre’s lobby also boasts a unique piece of art; an enormous copper structure that literally hangs from the rafters!
 The mobile changes over time featuring pieces of artwork by students, but currently, the structure is adorned with brass and wood musical instruments which were donated in anticipation of the Minnesota Orchestra’s recent residency in Detroit Lakes.
 You’ll notice that the tuba in the center was signed by the entire brass section of the Orchestra!